Donating your body after you die — whether as an anatomical gift for research or as a lifesaving transplant — is a noble gesture.

-- A ‘body farm’, or forensic anthropology studies for the stages of human decomposition.
+- A “body farm,” or forensic anthropology studies for the stages of human decomposition.
 The studies aid criminal investigation and law enforcement departments across the country.

-- Putting the body or skeleton on display for educational purposes, such as museums or other exhibits.
+- Putting the body or skeleton on display for educational purposes, such as in museums or other exhibits.

-For families interested in donating all or part of their body, they commonly believe that they can’t have a funeral service—but that’s not true.
-Most organ donors can receive a service just as they would have wanted—whether it’s an open casket, natural burial, or home funeral.
+For families interested in donating all or part of their body, they commonly believe that they can’t have a funeral service — but that’s not true.
+Most organ donors can receive a service just as they would have wanted — whether it’s an open casket, natural burial, or home funeral.
 Every effort to minimize or hide scarring is taken during the procedure.

-In whole body donation, a normal burial or viewing of the body won’t be possible, but it doesn’t mean a memorial service isn’t an option.
+With full-body donation, a normal burial or viewing of the body won’t be possible, but it doesn’t mean a memorial service isn’t an option.
 Upon completion of medical studies, many organizations will return the cremated ashes for families.
 Some medical schools will even hold their own memorials to honor the donation made.

 Obviously, donating might not be for everyone.
 Those that do plan to donate should have a backup plan, as donations aren’t 100% guaranteed.
 But donating your body remains a special way to give a final gift to society.